bp-studio/box-pleating-studio/CONTRIBUTING.md

 	c -->|graphics| b
 ```

-Refer to each of them for more details.
+Refer to the README of each of them through the links above for more details.

 **All comments are now in English!**
 Feel free to contact me in any part of the code is unclear to you.